stevebarakat/simple-animated-ai-robot/README.md

 **Audio Visual Enhancements**

+- Make it look more like a robot
 - Color-changing eyes based on mood
 - Particle effects (sparkles, stars when excited)
 - Robot beeps, boops, and mechanical sounds